GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/mmv1-resource-documentation.md

 ### Top level fields for a product

-These fields are found at the top of `api.yaml` files, and describe an overall product (ruby/object:Api::Product).
+These fields are found in the `product.yaml` files, and describe an overall product (ruby/object:Api::Product).

 | Field | Type | Relation to documentation | Example value |
 | ----- | ---- |------------------------- | ------------- |